 If you're after similar treatment for your back, take a look at our best massage chair ranking, while our general best massager guide covers a range of use cases.
 But if you've decided to give your toes a treat, read on for our pick of the best foot massagers 2022.
 We explain what each has to offer, their pros and cons, and the most important details you need to know to make your decision.

 - Treat yourself with one of the best oil diffusers

 - Awaken more naturally with one of the best wake up lights

-The best foot massagers 2021
+The best foot massagers 2022 ranked

 It's not the cheapest, but boy oh boy is the Beurer FM90 a dream to use.
 A worthy holder of our best foot massager crown, this gadget serves up multiple Shiatsu massage options, with variable intensity, comfortable cushioning and optional heat.
 The standout though is the air compression option that's ultra-soothing, if a little noisy.
 The slightly odd looking black half-dome is suitable up to a UK12, and includes an easy to use control panel.
 For tired toes, this in an investment you won't regret.
 Head to our Beurer FM90 foot massager review for more info.

 If you're on a tighter budget, the best foot massager for you might be this Homedics Dual Shiatsu one.
 This one focuses on soothing your soles, with two rotating massagers per foot, each with three massage heads, which ease away your aches.
 While there aren't hundreds of options to explore, you can amp the intensity up or down, and there's an ultra-soothing heat function for chilly days.
 Plus, it's designed to be controlled with your big toe, so you don't even need to bend down to turn it on or off!
 You'll find more info in our Homedics Dual Shiatsu Foot Massager review.